India's stand on OPEC+ prod. cuts ensures full oil supply for Saudi

-New Delhi, March 13 (IANS) India's strong resistance to the OPEC+ move over continuation of unilateral oil production cuts going into April has bore some results with the world's largest oil producer, Saudi Arabia, ensuring full monthly supplies of crude to the country even as it reduced supplies to other Asian countries.
+New Delhi: India's strong resistance to the OPEC+ move over continuation of unilateral oil production cuts going into April has bore some results with the world's largest oil producer, Saudi Arabia, ensuring full monthly supplies of crude to the country even as it reduced supplies to other Asian countries.

 Sources said that Saudi Arabia has cut supply of April loading crude by almost 15 per cent for several of its consumers, including Japan, Korea and even China, with marginal cuts.